From Nelsons Kitchen

 • Add a small amount of butter.

-• Working quickly, dip both sides of each steak in the bread crumbs, shaking off the excess.
+• Working quickly, coat both sides of each steak in the bread crumbs, shaking off the excess.

 • Coat both sides of the steak with the egg wash and place in the hot oil and butter.